dmlebron/DesignPatterns/README.md

 ## Ownership:

 The `View` owns the `ViewModel`, in other words the `View` holds a strong reference to the `ViewModel` (`ViewModelInput`) while the `ViewModel` holds a weak reference to the `View` (`ViewModelOutput`) .

+## Core Services & Depedencies:

+All services and dependencies (`LocationService`, `ApiClient`, `ImageLoader`, etc.) are centralized on a shared variable called `Environment`.
+This `Environment` struct takes care of setting up and making available the services throughout the app.
+The environment changes from `.development` to `.mock` when running unit tests.